pmercer01gh/easy-tic-tac-toe/README.md

 - `tsconfig.json` - TypeScript configuration
 - `package.json` - Project dependencies and scripts

-## AI Implementation
+## Implementation

-The game features two distinct AI difficulty levels:
+The game features two distinct difficulty levels:

 ### Easy Mode
-The AI in easy mode is designed to ensure the player always wins:
+The computer in easy mode is designed to ensure the player always wins:
 - Skips turns frequently to give the player an advantage
 - Avoids blocking the player's winning moves
 - If a draw would occur, automatically gives the win to the player